The information in this article is up to date for tax year 2024 (returns filed in 2025).

 You can use documentation like a prescription or diagnosis from your doctor, as well as all related medical receipts and training certifications, if applicable.
 (These are also necessary for documenting your expenses when you calculate your deduction.)

-Service animals legally count as medical equipment, and thus, the costs associated with purchasing, training, and caring for your service animal are considered medical expenses by the IRS.
+Service animals legally count as medical equipment, and thus, the costs associated with purchasing, training, and caring for your service animal are considered medical and dental expenses by the IRS.

 These expenses can include: